 Q: How do I get started with the TomTom Developer Portal?

 A: Getting started is easy!
-Go to developer.tomtom.com and click the ‘register’ button to open an account.
-Once you are logged in, go to My Account to get your Map Toolkit API evaluation key!
-(Note that keys can take up to 24 hours to be approved.)
+Go to developer.tomtom.com and click the "register" button to open an account.
+Once you are logged in, go to My Account to get an API evaluation key!

 Q: What does it cost to get started?

 A: Nothing!
 You can register and open an account, obtain our an evaluation API key, and access documentation, FAQs, and user forums for free.
 Once you have tested your application and determined it is ready for full-scale production you can contact a sales representative who will assist you with getting production API keys and estimating the cost of using our APIs in production mode.

 Q: How do I get an API key?